CCCHIAHUA/BTC_Address_Hunter_Old/README.md

 Key Features:

+Replicates the private key generation process of the Bitcoin Core wallet.
+It utilizes OS-level strong entropy (CSPRNG) mixed with SHA-256 for seed initialization and generates independent cryptographic-grade random streams via the ChaCha12 algorithm.

 Extreme Performance: Built on the optimized secp256k1 library, leveraging SIMD (AVX2) and SHA hardware instruction sets to maximize hash rates.

 Massive Parallelism: Automatically detects CPU topology to launch multi-threaded workers, fully utilizing 100% of available resources on AMD Ryzen and Intel Core processors.